just-luk/just-luk.github.io/content/posts/writeups/mcpshsf/index.md

 ## Virtual Machine
 On the Fileshare site, we also find a tarfile of a Virtual Machine.
 Inside this VM, we find two zip files: `history-backup.zip` and `git-backup.zip`.
 ### Chrome History
 Unzipping `history-backup.zip` gives us the history of a Chrome browsing session.
-Using [this tool](https://www.nirsoft.net/utils/chrome_cache_view.html) we can look at all the URLs in the browser cache.
+Using [this tool](https://www.nirsoft.net/utils/chrome_cache_view.html), we can look at all the URLs in the browser cache.
 Looking through the urls, we find this link to some images: [https://imgur.com/a/6pVCTsY](https://imgur.com/a/6pVCTsY).
 This again proves that Long is the killer, as he is literally swinging the pan at Chance.

 ![pan_swing](pan_swing.jpeg)

 ### Git Repo
 We also find a git repo in `git-backup.zip`.
 Opening the directory and listing all the files shows nothing.
-However, if we run `git log --graph --decorate --pretty=oneline --abbrev-commit` we find that there were a lot of updates to `flag.txt` and then the file was deleted.
+However, if we run `git log --graph --decorate --pretty=oneline --abbrev-commit`, we find that there were a lot of updates to `flag.txt` and then the file was deleted.

 ![updates](updates.png)

-Using `git checkout` to look at the previous commits, we find that the information is split up into different commits.
+Using `git checkout` to look at the previous commits, we see that the information is split up into different commits.
 By going through each commit, we can get the flag `flag{g1t_r34ss3mbly}` and a confession from Long.

 > In case you didn't know, I did it >:) --Long